JuliaIO/LightXML.jl/README.md

 Pkg.add("LightXML")
 ```

-**Node:** This package relies on the library *libxml2* to work, which is shipped with Mac OS X and many Linux systems.
+**Note:** This package relies on the library *libxml2* to work, which is shipped with Mac OS X and many Linux systems.
 So this package may work out of the box.
 If not, you may check whether *libxml2* has been in your system and whether *libxml2.so* (for Linux) or *libxml2.dylib* (for Mac) is on your library search path.

 ### Examples